 I particularly like using chicken feet in addition to other chicken parts when making a stock.
-They’re full of collagen and nutrition and are an affordable ingredient.
-Since the cooking time on a stovetop is quite short, the solid ingredients retains much of its shape compared to those cooked for a very long time.
+They’re high in collagen, nutritious and are an affordable ingredient.
+Since the cooking time on a stove top is quite short, the solid ingredients retains much of its shape compared to those cooked for a very long time.
 When the stock is done, dip the chicken feet into some light soy sauce and eat.
 So tender and delicious!

 Place all ingredients into the inner pot and bring to a boil over high heat.
 Reduce heat to low and skim the scum till there is none.